bhuthesh/mitosis/README.md

 Mitosis allows Go applications to easily fork themselves while preserving arbitrary application state and inherit file descriptors.
+In this context, 'arbitrary' means: anything you can marshal into a byte slice.

 ### Longer description